tanoManzo/notes/A Unified Approach to Interpreting Model Predictions.md

 ## Additive Feature Attribution Methods

 For complex models, a simpler explanation model is define as any interpretable approximation of the original model.

+Definition 1 Additive feature attribution methods have an explanation model that is a linear function of binary variables.

+### LIME

+The LIME method interprets individual model predictions based on locally approximating the model around a given prediction.
+LIME is additive feature attribution method.

+LIME refers to simplified inputs x' as *interpretable inputs* (mapping of the original input simplied).